 Mental illness has become more common over the last decade, particularly among 18-25 year-olds.
 This Data Insights looks at trends in mental health and their implications for the future.

 From childhood to advanced age, LGBT people face health disparities like higher risk of suicide and social isolation and higher rates of tobacco use.

 LGBTQ+ individuals face health disparities linked to stigma and discrimination.
-This webinar will explore the barriers to high quality health care, LGBT teen mental health and ways to train medical students on providing inclusive care.
+This webinar explored approaches to increase access to inclusive care to close these gaps.

 Schools play an important role in screening for student health and providing critical support, but they often lack the capacity to best serve all students in need.

 To address mental illness, leaders are focusing on social determinants and integration of behavioral and physical health care through primary care providers.

 Though recent trends are concerning, suicide is preventable with treatment and support.